What Is Lateral Epicondylitis?

 Occupational

-Far more frequent in manual workers (plumbers, painters, cooks, typists) than in athletes.
+Far more common in manual workers (plumbers, painters, cooks, typists) than in athletes.

 Epidemiology